simonpkerr/music-memories/README.md

 Symfony Standard Edition
 ========================

-Welcome to the Symfony Standard Edition - a fully-functional Symfony2 application that you can use as the skeleton for your new app.
+Media to the Symfony Standard Edition - a fully-functional Symfony2 application that you can use as the skeleton for your new app.
 If you want to learn more about the features included, see the "What's Inside?" section.